Eternity Law International News Crypto License in Slovenia

 Slovenia’s existing practices are already aligned with EU-Markets in Crypto-Assets Regulations (MiCA).
 It led to a unified administration system under the favorable auspices of the Slovenian Securities Market Agency (ATVP) and, where appropriate, for specific business-activities and bank supervision.
 Entities providing crypto-services have to fulfill EU-wide MiCA-standards in given transition period.

-This article provides an overview of three things related to getting a Slovenia crypto exchange license for business-structures and capital-holders overseas.
+This article provides an overview of three things related to getting a Slovenia crypto exchange license:.

-From Local Registration to CASP Licensing Under MiCA
+From Local Registration to CASP Licensing for Slovenia Crypto Exchange Under MiCA

 Former Framework